Williamson County 4-H County Council

 Membership:

-The membership of the Williamson County 4-H Council shall consist of the Council Officers, Club Presidents, and two County Council delegate per club.
+County Council meetings and events are open to all Williamson County 4-H members.
+The voting body of the Williamson County 4-H Council shall consist of the Council Officers, Club Presidents, and two County Council delegate per club.
 Each club shall be allowed 3 votes, to be cast by the club President and the club Council Delegates (or a duly appointed club representative, in the case of an excused absence of one of the above).
 If the County Council President is also his/her local club President, that club will be allowed three County Council Delegates with full voting in the case of a tie.
 4-H Club Membership is open to all youth from the third grade and 8 years old, to 19 years of age, regardless of socio-economic level, race, color, sex, religion, handicap, or national origin.